Bishan Singh: Rebellions

-He was appointed faujdar of Mathur and assigned the responsibility of suppressing the Mathura revolt and establishing an outpost for the imperial army fighting the Jats under Bidar Bakht.
-He did a good job on both tasks, although the campaign of Bidar Bakht in Sinsini was delayed owing to Jat opposition, but in the end, the imperial army triumphed with 200 Mughals and 700 Rajputs killed or wounded, and 1500 Jats slaughtered.

-Bishen Singh also took 500 prisoners from the Jat stronghold of Soghar.
+He was appointed faujdar of Mathura and assigned the responsibility of suppressing the Mathura revolt and establishing an outpost for the imperial army fighting the Jats under Bidar Bakht.
+He did a good job on both tasks, although the campaign of Bidar Bakht in Sinsini was delayed owing to Jat opposition, but in the end, the imperial army triumphed.
+Mughal and Rajput armies jointly attacked Sinsini and captured it after a struggle of five months, in the month of January 1690.
+In this war 200 Mughals and 700 Rajputs were killed against 1500 Jats.
+Bishan Singh also took 500 prisoners from the Jat stronghold of Soghar.

 Bishan Singh ruled over the areas of Mathura, Kama, Mahaban prangana up to the Doab's edge, and modern-day Bharatpur.
-Rajaram died in their own inter-clan feud, while his brothers Churaman and Rupa continued to rebel against Delhi, until then, no Jat kingdom had developed, and the land was populated by Jats who had no recognized authority, allowing Bishen Singh to easily beat them.
+Rajaram died in their own inter-clan feud, while his brothers Churaman and Rupa continued to rebel against Delhi, until then, no Jat kingdom had developed, and the land was populated by Jats who had no recognized authority, allowing Bishan Singh to easily beat them.

-Although Sinisini and Soghar were seized, Jats continued to rebel and disturbing the area, making peace impossible since Bishen Singh lacked the resources to manage the entire district, which was filled by hostile Jats.
+Although Sinisini and Soghar were seized, Jats continued to rebel and disturbing the area, making peace impossible since Bishan Singh lacked the resources to manage the entire district, which was filled by hostile Jats.
 Bishan Singh was accused of negligence by Aurangzeb.
 Mathura's Faujadari was taken from him.

-Aurangzeb's continued hostility
+Continued pressure from Aurangzeb

 In 1696 Aurangzeb now commanded Bishan Singh, despite his previous dismissal, to serve in his ruinous Deccan Wars.
 Bishan pleaded with and bribed Mughal officials, Aurangzeb's sons, and the emperor's favorite daughter Zinat-un-nissa, until the order was changed to a summons for his 7-year-old son Jai Singh II.

 Fearing the same fate as his father Kishan Singh, and other Rajput princes, Bishan Singh evaded the order to go to the Deccan for almost two years.
 Displeased, Aurangzeb transferred Bishan Singh to Afghanistan with half the Kachwaha clan, while the rest were placed under Jai Singh II.
 The emperor then sent his men to force the child to fight in his wars.

 In Afghanistan, Bishan Singh served under Shah Alam who spent every winter in Peshawar and moved to Kabul for the summer.
 Like his grandfather, Bishan Singh died in this bitterly cold region (31 December 1699).

 The child Jai Singh II then came to the throne and raised his family and kingdom (known as Jaipur after him) to the first rank in Rajasthan after an eventful career of 44 years.